nasa-gibs/mrf/doc/MUG.md

 ## Split MRF

 The three files that compose an MRF (metadata, index and data) can be distributed across different storage systems.
 This is accomplished by having two extra XML nodes in the MRF metadata file, each containing GDAL accessible file names for the index or respectively for the data file.
 These types of files are not created by gdal_translate and need to be created by manually editing the metadata file.
 The two nodes to be added are `<IndexFile>` and `<DataFile>`.
 They are added as sub-nodes of the `<Raster>` node.
 The content is simply a path to where the data or the index file can be found.
 The Split MRF can be used for example to accelerate access, by keeping the metadata files and possibly the index file on a faster storage (local SSD) while having the large data files on a HDD or a NAS.
 Other than the file location, there is no difference between the Static and the Split MRF.
 The IndexFile and DataFile nodes can also contain an optional attribute called **offset** , with a numerical value.
 This value will be added to the normal, calculated file offsets for all access to the respective files.
-This feature can be exploited to combine the data and index files of an MRF.

 ## Caching MRF

-MRF can also be used as an intermediary format, to cache data another raster file.
+MRF can also be used as a cache for another raster file.
 The original raster is called the **source** raster, while the MRF used to cache becomes the **caching MRF**.
-Only reading from a caching MRF is exposed in GDAL, writing to the MRF files occurs automatically.
+Only reading from a caching MRF is exposed in GDAL, the update of the MRF cache occurs automatically.
 Opening a caching MRF for update is not supported.
 It is also not possible to write to the parent dataset through a caching MRF.
 Some of the GDAL functionality of the parent raster might not be available when accessing the data through an MRF.
 Only access to the raster data, the geotransform and projection are guaranteed to be available.
 Only static rasters, including static/split MRFs should be cached.
 Chaining caching MRFs is possible but cache coherency may become an issue.

 ### Creating a MRF cache

 #### CACHEDSOURCE Create Option

-The MRF GDAL driver only supports the CreateCopy, so the simplest way to instantiate a caching MRF is using the gdal_translate.
+The simplest way to create a caching MRF is using the gdal_translate command.
 In addition to the normal MRF create options, the creation of a caching MRF dataset requires the presence of the " **CACHEDSOURCE**" option, whose value is the file name of the raster dataset to be cached.
 Only local files are supported, in any format readable by GDAL.
 The file name should be absolute, except for the case where the parent raster file is located in the same exact folder as the caching MRF metadata file.

 An example of creating a caching MRF:

-`gdal_translate –of MRF –co CACHEDSOURCE=H12003_MB_1m_MLLW_14of16.tif /data/LERC_test/H12003_MB_1m_MLLW_14of16.tif /data/LERC_test/tst.mrf`
+`gdal_translate –of MRF -co NOCPY=True –co CACHEDSOURCE=H12003_MB_1m_MLLW_14of16.tif H12003_MB_1m_MLLW_14of16.tif tst.mrf`

-In the command above, the presence of the CACHEDSOURCE option flags the file as a caching MRF and gets stored in the MRF metadata file.
-The value is the file name without the absolute path, which means that the caching mrf metadata file will always reside in the same location as the parent dataset file.
+In the command above, the presence of the CACHEDSOURCE option flags the file as a caching MRF and the value of the option gets stored in the MRF metadata file.
+Since the values used are the file name without an absolute path, the caching mrf metadata file will always reside in the same location as the parent dataset file.
+Absolute source path is also supported, and is the right choice in most cases.

-The command above will create the caching MRF metadata, data and index files and proceed to copy the parent dataset into the caching MRF.
+The command above will create the caching MRF metadata, data and index files but will not copy the source data.
 The caching MRF has the same structure as a normal, static MRF, except that it is flagged as a caching MRF.
-This example is not a true MRF caching application, since all the data is copied into the new created file at creation time.
-It is possible to erase the index and data files and then use the MRF for caching, the index and data of a caching MRF file are created when needed.
+It is possible to erase the index and data files and then use the MRF for caching, the index and data files of a caching MRF file are recreated as needed.
 WARNING:  Always remove the index and data files together, otherwise errors will occur.

 #### NOCOPY Create Option

 To initialize a caching MRF but not store any data in it, use the Boolean create option **NOCOPY** = **True**.
 For example:

-`gdal_translate -of MRF -co COMPRESS=LERC -co BLOCKSIZE=512 -co OPTIONS="LERC_PREC=0.01" -co NOCOPY=True -co CACHEDSOURCE=H12003_MB_1m_MLLW_14of16.tif /data/LERC_test/H12003_MB_1m_MLLW_14of16.tif /data/LERC_test/tst.mrf`
+`gdal_translate -of MRF -co COMPRESS=LERC -co BLOCKSIZE=512 -co OPTIONS="LERC_PREC=0.01" -co NOCOPY=True -co CACHEDSOURCE=/data/LERC_test/H12003_MB_1m_MLLW_14of16.tif H12003_MB_1m_MLLW_14of16.tif test.mrf`

 The combined use of the CACHEDSOURCE and the NOCOPY options should be the most common use.
 Normally, the source raster as used on the gdal_translate command line and the value of the CACHEDSOURCE are identical.
-The source raster is used as the source of data and metadata during the gdal_translate execution.
-The CACHEDSOURCE raster is used later, when reading from the caching MRF, if the data is not present.
+The source raster is used as the source of metadata during the gdal_translate execution.
+The CACHEDSOURCE raster is used later, when reading from the caching MRF, if the data is not present in the MRF itself.
 While this syntax seems clumsy, it is required due to the structure of gdal_translate, and it also offers the possibility to initialize a caching MRF using a local file while caching a different, possibly remote raster.

 The example above, in addition to the precedent one, sets the caching MRF compression to LERC, sets the blocksize to be used, sets the LERC max error via the freeform option and sets the NOCOPY to true.
 This will leave the caching MRF initialized but empty.
 When raster blocks are then read from the MRF, data is read from the CACHEDSOURCE raster and stored in the caching MRF.
 On subsequent reads, if the data already exists in the caching MRF it is no longer read from the parent dataset.
+The caching MRF can be used to transcode data from any raster file format supported by GDAL.

 #### UNIFORM_SCALE Create Option

-The MRF (caching or normal) can be created with the full set of internal overlays.
-This is especially useful when creating a caching MRF.
+The MRF (caching or normal) can be flagged as haing the full set of internal overlays.
+This is especially useful when creating a caching MRF, since it will cache and offer access to overviews.
+This command creates a caching MRF with the normal, factor 2

-`gdal_translate -of MRF -co COMPRESS=LERC -co BLOCKSIZE=512 -co OPTIONS="LERC_PREC:0.01" -co UNIFORM_SCALE=2 -co NOCOPY=True -co CACHEDSOURCE=H12003_MB_1m_MLLW_14of16.tif /data/LERC_test/H12003_MB_1m_MLLW_14of16.tif /data/LERC_test/tst.mrf`
+`gdal_translate -of MRF -co COMPRESS=LERC -co BLOCKSIZE=512 -co OPTIONS="LERC_PREC:0.01" -co UNIFORM_SCALE=2 -co NOCOPY=True -co CACHEDSOURCE=/data/LERC_test/H12003_MB_1m_MLLW_14of16.tif H12003_MB_1m_MLLW_14of16.tif /data/LERC_test/test.mrf`

-Note that the overlays will be written with data read at the corresponding scale from the parent dataset, thus they might be different from the ones that could be created via gdaladdo command.
-However, gdaladdo will still work on the caching MRF, especially if the base level is fully populated already.
-Exercise this option with caution, the current implementation of the overlay building reads the destination tile before writing to it.
-In the case of a caching MRF, this will result in fetching the tile from the parent source, storing a copy in the caching MRF, then reading the higher resolution source from the MRF, scaling by 2 and writing the tile again into the caching MRF.
+Note that data for the overlays will be read at the corresponding scale from the parent dataset, thus they might be different from the ones that could be created on a normal MRF.
+Do not use gdalado on a caching MRF.

 #### Using a caching MRF